-5. Buy garden accessories like pots and stake lights from the Dollar Tree.
+5. Buy cheap DIY raised garden bed accessories like pots and stake lights from Dollar Tree.

-The thing about Dollar Tree’s online inventory is that much of it requires bulk quantities to be eligible for online purchasing.
-That being said, there are some great deals on gardening tools and accessories.
+The store’s online inventory requires bulk quantities to be eligible for online purchasing, but there are still some great deals on garden tools and accessories.

-6. Find bags of soil from Lowe’s or Home Depot for less than $5.
+6. Find raised garden bed soil from Lowe’s or Home Depot for less than $5.

 When it comes to growing, well, anything, it’s all about the soil.
-You have to have the right soil for your plants to thrive.
+You have to purchase the right raised garden bed soil for your plants to thrive.

-You can find cheap mulch, compost, and potting and garden soil from Lowe’s and Home Depot pretty much year-round, but don’t be afraid to buy soil on sale!
+You can find cheap mulch, compost, and potting and garden soil from home improvement stores pretty much year-round, but don’t be afraid to buy soil on sale!
 The best outdoor sales usually happen on holidays — Memorial Day, Fourth of July, Labor Day, and Veterans Day.

 Here are some current examples of good prices:

-- Miracle Grow Moisture Control 8 qt.
-Potting Soil Mix from Home Depot: $4.97
+- Miracle-Gro Moisture Control 8 qt.
+Potting Soil Mix from Home Depot: $5.37

 PRO TIP: If your soil is still healthy (i.e., no huge insect or fungus problems), you can save it and reuse it for next year.
 Just remember to fertilize!

-7. Get free compost, mulch, or fertilizer from your city.
+7. Get free compost, mulch, or fertilizer for your DIY garden bed from your city.

 Many cities and counties have compost, mulch, and fertilizer that residents can pick up for free.
-The mulch isn’t really suitable for growing veggies, but some cities do have organic compost.
-Either way, check with your county or city to see if they have any public programs like this.
+The mulch isn’t really suitable for growing veggies, but some cities do have organic compost suitable for a raised garden bed.

 8. Grow new vegetables and herbs from leftovers you already have.